Minute time scale variability in $\gamma$-ray flare of BL Lacertae: Results

 \subsection{Minute-scale variability}

-We further investigate from MJD 60578.98142361 to MJD 60598 as we can see in the third panel of Figure \ref{fig:gamma_light_curve}, fluxes is around the 1 $\times$ 10$^{-5}$ ph cm$^{-2}$ s$^{-1}$.
-We generated the light curves of this period with bin size equal to the orbital period ($\sim$ 95 min) of the Fermi-LAT shown in Figure \ref{fig:gamma_light_curve_95}.
-From the orbital binning $\gamma$-ray light curve, I have selected two sections S1 from MJD 60587.28003472 to MJD 60587.54623843 and S2 from MJD 60588.29855324 to MJD 60588.70364583 as they have higher TS value (TS $> 250$) to generate 5 minutes binning $\gamma$-ray light curve.
+We further investigate from MJD 60578.98 to MJD 60598.00 as we can see in the third panel of Figure \ref{fig:gamma_lc}(a), fluxes is around the 1 $\times$ 10$^{-5}$ ph cm$^{-2}$ s$^{-1}$.
+We generated the light curves of this period with bin size equal to the orbital period ($\sim$ 95 min) using the Fermi-LAT data.
+From the orbital binning $\gamma$-ray light curve, we have selected two sections, S1 from MJD 60587.28003472 to MJD 60587.54623843 and S2 from MJD 60588.29855324 to MJD 60588.70364583 as they have higher TS value (TS $> 250$) to generate 5 minutes binning $\gamma$-ray light curve.
 We have two chosen the orbit E1 lies within S1 and two orbits E2 and E3 from S2.
 We have estimated the shortest flux doubling/halving timescale from these light curves, as follows:

 where F($t_1$) and F($t_2$) are the flux values at times $t_1$ and $t_2$ , respectively, $\Delta t = t_1 - t_2$ , and $t_d$ denotes the flux doubling/halving timescale.
 We observed the shortest flux halving timescale about 32.8 minutes from the orbital binned light curve.
-To study the temporal evaluation of flux, we fitted the peaks of a 5min-binned light curve with the sum of exponential in Figure \ref{fig:5min_lc_gamma} defined as
+To study the temporal evaluation of flux, we fitted the peaks of a 5min-binned light curves with the sum of exponential in Figure \ref{fig:short_lcs} (a), (b) and (c) defined as